Fasting, Calorie Restriction, Intermittent and more

 Intermittent: time restricted eating pattern applies to most or all days of the week, anywhere from a sensible 12:12 (hours fasting:eating), to 16:8 and 20:4 and various options, see table below

-Beyond counting calories and hours, always remember that human metabolism does VERY well on a less, to not-processed whole foods, plant-based, mindful meal pattern.
-Along with plenty of physical activity, radiance ensues.
 Not to say that changing how one eats or eating the way we know we should to feel better is easy.
-Reach out if you’d like support with eating in any fashion, this RD would love to guide you with food to health optimization.
+Reach out if you’d like support with eating in any fashion, this RD would love to guide you with food choices and supplements/herbs to elevate your healthspan, fine-tune health optimization and raise your wellness vibes.